skorch-dev/skorch/examples/cli/README.md

 Almost all arguments should work out of the box.
 Therefore, you get command line arguments for the number of epochs, learning rate, batch size, etc. for free.
-Morevoer, you can access the module paremeters with the double-underscore notation as usual with skorch (e.g. `--module__num_units 100`).
+Moreover, you can access the module parameters with the double-underscore notation as usual with skorch (e.g. `--module__num_units 100`).
 This should cover almost all common cases.